-- Repeat several examples using the steps above.
+- Repeat several examples using the steps above, making sure to include a discussion about the meaning of the new word formed when a prefix is added.
 Make sure to include non-examples.

 - Display index cards with the prefixes: re, in, im, dis, pre, mis, un.
 Display index cards with the root words: wind, play, behave, place, school, polite, agree, connect, possible.